Arash-11/vite-starter/README.md

 # vite-starter

-A CLI tool to create boilerplate for vanilla TS projects using Vite.
+A CLI tool to create boilerplate for vanilla TS + SCSS projects using Vite.

 To get started, just run `npx vite-starter <your-project-name>`!